mikecamara/adversarial-machine-learning-attacks/supervisor-meetings-logs/README.md

 - Show a picture, explain how the car looks, how often it crashes, and what a crash means, like when the vehicle drives into a wall, then it is clear.
 - I will only know the defense date 2 or 3 days before the actual date.

+Update (7 April):

+- Supervisor sent his feedback on the document, and his notes are marked in yellow marked text -> attached comments).
+- Overall, we did a great job.
+But I have 50 comments that I must address.
+- I need to add the abstract in Estonian.
+- I need to add the CERCS code.

 <hr>
 <br>